yissachar/awesome-dart/README.md

 ## Parsers

-* [html5lib](http://pub.dartlang.org/packages/html5lib) - A library for working with HTML documents.
+* [html](https://pub.dartlang.org/packages/html) - A library for working with HTML documents.
+Previously known as html5lib.
+* [markdown](https://github.com/dpeek/dart-markdown) - Parse markdown into HTML on both the client and server.
+* [PetitParser](https://github.com/renggli/dart-petitparser) - PetitParser combines ideas from scannerless parsing, parser combinators, parsing expression grammars and packrat parsers to model grammars and parsers as objects that can be reconfigured dynamically.
 * [XML](http://pub.dartlang.org/packages/xml) - A lightweight library for parsing, traversing, querying and building XML documents.
-* [PetitParser](https://github.com/renggli/dart-petitparser) - PetitParser combines ideas from scannerless parsing, parser combinators, parsing expression grammars and packrat parsers to model grammars and parsers as objects that can be reconfigured dynamically.
-* [markdown](https://github.com/dpeek/dart-markdown) - Parse markdown into HTML on both the client and server.
+* [xmlstream](http://pub.dartlang.org/packages/xml) - A streaming event-based XML Parser.
 * [YAML](https://pub.dartlang.org/packages/yaml) - A parser for YAML.

 ## Validation